rdsuel/esp-class/README.md

 # IoT with the ESP8266
-The documentation below provides snippets of code that we will use for the various class exercises.
-These are provided to simplify the coding process for participants that may be less comfortable with coding.
+The documentation below is an outline of the class, and provides code snippets that can easily be coppied/pasted into your code as we work through the exercises.
+These are being provided to allow you to keep up with the material and hopefully get the most out of the class!

 ## Pre-Work
 The following tasks should be completed prior to class.